Battlefield Tours Singapore

 Picture

-1) the history and mission of the Commonwealth War Graves Commission.and how Kranji War Cemetery came to be.
+1. The origins and mission of the Commonwealth War Graves Commission and the creation of Kranji War Cemetery.

-2) the stories of the men and women who are buried and commemorated (not the same) at the Cemetery and War Memorial (again, not the same thing!)
+2. The personal stories of the men and women buried and commemorated at the cemetery and memorial.

 Meeting Point: Kranji War Cemetery, 9 Woodlands Road, Singapore 738656 (15 minutes walk from Kranji MRT)